 Grades 6-8 use the library very independently--during Language Arts class, at Quiet Time, after school, or for specific research materials during any of their classes.
 Middle school students make good use of the SFX Cyber-library, using many subscription encyclopedias and databases such as World Book Online, New Book of Knowledge, Country Reports and Vermont Online Library.

 Middle school students can access their library account online and keep track of what’s new in the collection, what they have checked out and want to renew, and what they want to read in the future.
 They can also add short book reviews to the catalog entries for titles.

-Mrs. Finn, what's happening in the library?
+What's happening in the library?

-Last spring the Saint Francis Xavier Home and School Association made a very generous donation to the library for the purchase of a dozen new audiobooks in the Playaway format.
+Recently the Saint Francis Xavier Home and School Association made a very generous donation to the library for the purchase of a dozen new audiobooks in the Playaway format.
 Instead of juggling multiple CDs, a student can just plug earbuds into the pre-loaded digital Playaway and...start listening, anywhere!

-Here 7th grader Seth, an avid audiobook listener, demonstrates how easy it is to curl up with a good book...and listen.
+Here former 7th grader Seth, an avid audiobook listener, demonstrates how easy it is to curl up with a good book...and listen.
 Seth even listens to Playaways while he's mowing the lawn!

 As C. S. Lewis said, “A children's story that can only be enjoyed by children is not a good children's story in the slightest."